The Book of 1 John

 7. But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from every sin.

-8. If we say we don’t have sin, we mislead ourselves and the truth is not in us.
+8. If we say that we don’t have sin, we mislead ourselves and the truth is not in us.

-10. If we say that we haven’t sinned, we make Him a liar and His Word isn’t in us.
+10. If we say that we haven’t sinned, we make Him a liar and His word isn’t in us.

 Click to Collapse this Chapter